burnhc/mix-uw/README.md

 final project aims to explore technological solutions for mitigating the social and cultural gaps between domestic and international students at the University of Washington.

-We proposing a social app called “MixUW”,which is a play on the word ‘mix-up’ to give the impression that the app’s primary objective is to mix cultural groups at the University of Washington.
+We propose a social app called “MixUW”, which is a play on the term ‘mix-up’.
+The app’s objective is to mix cultural groups at the University of Washington.
 MixUW features both groups and messaging components as well as a community feed component.
-At the launch screen, students log in with their UW Net ID, which serves as verification that the student is from the school.
+At the launch screen, students log in with their UW NetID, which serves as verification that the student is from the school.
 After they log in, students would be able to specify their nationality, native language, major, year, and their interests, allowing the app to place them in relevant groups and community feeds.
 The app would then match the student